1015 Walnut Street

 No, if a respondent logs in to the survey with the assigned unique ID code, and exits before the scale is completed, s/he will be able to complete the survey upon logging in again with the exact same ID code; however, once the scale is complete, that ID code may not be used to enter the survey a second time.
 Pretests and posttests, which are matched based on the unique ID code, constitute separate administrations.

 Yes, you can.
-When you purchase an annual license, you can post the JSE on your own website given that it is on a secure website that is unavailable to the public and accessed by invitation only; certain conditions regarding the unchanged presentation of the items, their order of appearance, instructions, response scale, etc. are met.
+When you purchase an annual license, you can post the Jefferson Scale of Empathy© (JSE) on your own website page given that it is on a secure website that is unavailable to the public and accessed by invitation only.
+Certain conditions regarding the unchanged presentation of the items, their order of appearance, instructions, response scale, etc. must be met.
 Please see order form (PDF) for pricing.
 JSE scoring services are not available when data are collected on other websites.
 Contact us for specific conditions.
 Once we receive your agreement to the conditions, the order can be processed.

 The psychometric support we have reported is applicable to the entire scale and we highly recommend using the entire scale to maintain integrity in scoring and allow comparability of your results.
 If a portion of the scale is used, the study investigators are responsible for providing evidence in support of psychometrics of the items selected.
 We strongly recommend that some indicators of psychometric support for the revised version be examined by calculating the Cronbach coefficient alpha (an indicator of reliability) and correlations between responses to each item and the total score (minus corresponding item) to verify that each of the items selected contributes positively and significantly to the total score.